-By 1972, his vision was realised when an 18-hole, 6717 yard layout – designed by American golf course architect Robert Trent Jones – was opened for play to much critical acclaim – so much so that it was chosen six years later as the venue for the Italian Open, won by Dale Hayes.
-Pevero is certainly one of RTJ’s finest and most daring designs and this dream, strategic course is set on the edge of the rugged, jagged coastline.
+By 1972, his vision was realised when an 18-hole, 6717 yard layout – designed by American golf course architects Robert Trent Jones and Ron Kirby – was opened for play to much critical acclaim – so much so that it was chosen six years later as the venue for the Italian Open, won by Dale Hayes.
+Pevero is certainly a daring design and this strategic course is set on the edge of the rugged, jagged coastline.
 On a clear day there are some glorious views across the turquoise sea to distant Corsica.

 The outward half is routed in an anti-clockwise direction around Pevero Bay with water featuring at two successive holes – the 6th and 7th – where the former is a short par four that doglegs left to a green protected by a pond to the left and the latter is a long par three with water to the front and left and a putting surface guarded by five greenside bunkers.

 The back nine forms a clockwise loop beside the beach of Cala di Volpe (the Bay of Foxes) and it too has a pair of holes where water comes into play.
 The 321-yard par four 16th has a pond short left of the fairway and another located long right, beside the green so both the tee shot and the approach are threatened.
 The 182-yard par three 17th has water in front of the green and two bunkers at the back to catch over hit tee shots.